Best Board Games of 2021

 Codenames is another game that requires a different, skillful use of strategy.
 In this game, there is a lot of in-depth thinking to maximize the number of points you can win in a single turn.
 You must consider not only the connections between your own words but also your opponent's words while also taking into account how your teammates might think and the assassin word, which you lose if your team guesses.
 It's a unique type of strategy that makes this game very difficult to master but incredibly fun.

 Other games like Camel Up and especially Telestrations required minimal strategy, but in those cases, it didn't take much away from the game.
 Camel Up relies on guesswork and risk-taking, so the lack of strategy is part of what makes it so fun.
-Telestrations has practically no strategy involved, but that's not a problem.
+Telestrations almost no strategy, but that's not a problem.
 In this case, the game is purely about fun and laughs, so we didn't find ourselves missing strategy at all.

 For this metric, we measured two replayability factors: the number of times you can play in a row without getting bored and the number of times you can play a game over time.
 Many games scored high in one category, but it was rare for one to score high in both.